Heather/heather.github.io/src/posts/2015-08-27-FSharp Light.md

 now you can just use real point-free programmign style.

+(Note: however f# type inference should work with that code but intellisense is the reason why it fails)

  - `let mutable` is deprecated, language is becoming truly functional

 Breaking changes: